sylvqin/RuntimeMeshLoader/README.md

 1. Create a blueprint and add a function call to `LoadMeshFromFile`
 2. Provide the file path to your 3D model
 3. Use the returned mesh data to create or update procedural mesh components

+### Using the Helper Class (Recommended)

+For easier mesh loading with textures:

+1. Create a blueprint that needs to load a mesh
+2. Add a Procedural Mesh Component
+3. Call `LoadMeshWithTextures` from the RuntimeMeshLoaderHelper class
+4. Pass in your procedural mesh component, file path, and desired scale
+5. The helper handles textures, materials, and scale issues automatically

 ## Troubleshooting